CATEGORIES & CRITERIA

 UNSUNG HERO OF THE YEAR

 Who should you nominate?
-This special award honours an individual who has made a significant, yet often overlooked, contribution to the cycling industry over the past year.
+This award honours an individual who has made a significant, yet often overlooked, contribution to the cycling industry over the past year.
 This category is for those who work tirelessly behind the scenes, whose dedication and impact might not always be in the spotlight but are absolutely vital to the success and health of the trade.

-Winner will be decided by public vote open to the entire cycling industry.
+Voting Method: The winner will be decided by public vote open to the entire cycling industry.

 Judging Criteria: The BikeBiz team will evaluate nominees on the following key aspects of their contribution: